marcomarino123/magnopy/docs/source/user-guide/usage/spin-hamiltonian.rst

       * Undefined c43 factor;
       * Undefined c44 factor.

 The notation of the Hamiltonian can be changed.
-If the Notation is being changed, then the parameters will be adjusted accordingly.
+If the convention is being changed, then the parameters will be adjusted accordingly.
 For example if we change the numerical factor before the two spins & one site term or remove multiple counting